aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 A moving body of water will typically be no deeper than one quarter its width.
 A brook that is a foot wide will be, on average, three inches deep, while a river that is 100 feet wide will be no more than 25 feet deep in the middle.
 The wider a river is the shallower it will be proportionally, unlike the smaller bodies of water, and narrow rivers have a tendency to be deeper than wider rivers.

-Brooks are 1d3 feet wide, creeks 1d4+1, and streams 3d4 feet in width.
+Brooks are 1d3 feet wide, creeks `dice: 1d4`+1, and streams 3d4 feet in width.
 Rivers can be . . .

 64-table-1.md